open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 I/O Buffering is a ubiquitous optimisation in all libc implementations.
 It is so powerful that the kernel uses it as well.
 This means that the kernel also reads more bytes than it's requested and stores the remainder in an internal buffer, just like libc.
-This concept is know as **double buffering**.
+This concept is known as **double buffering**.
-In the [following section](./zero-copy.md) we will see how to make use of this internal buffering to optimise network requests.
+In the [following section](./zero-copy.md), we will see how to make use of this internal buffering to optimise network requests.

 Notice that the script in `support/buffering/benchmark_buffering.sh` also uses `echo 3 > /proc/sys/vm/drop_caches`.
 That section [in the Arena](./arena.md#to-drop-or-not-to-drop) that we mentioned earlier is becoming even more interesting.